-Indulge in this delicious Almond Buttercream Frosting made modern from Grandma’s recipe box.
-With 6 ingredients and 15 minutes of your time, you can create a silky smooth frosting to spread over cakes or cupcakes for a timeless treat.
+This simple Almond Buttercream Frosting is straight out of Grandma’s recipe box.
+With 6 ingredients and 15 minutes of your time, you can have a light and fluffy frosting to spread over all your family favorite recipes.

 You’ll never guess this but the secret to perfect buttercream frosting is CHOOSING THE RIGHT MIXER ATTACHMENT!
 This depends on the outcome you are looking for and your personal taste preferences.
 Either way, the frosting will be perfect no matter which attachment you choose.